ottomagic/btc-node-instructions/bitcoind.md

 You can query your bitcoin node from the command line using `bitcoin-cli`.

-For this use case it's best to assume the role of the `bitcoin` user.
+For this you would need to assume the role of the `bitcoin` user.
 Type the following command:
 ```bash
 su bitcoin
 ```